The Mega Backdoor Roth is a strategy that could allow you to contribute an extra $37,000 to your Roth IRA every year!

-The first type of contribution is a pre-tax contribution.
-If you have a normal 401(k), the amount that automatically gets contributed from your paycheck is a pre-tax contribution.
+For a normal 401(k), the amount that automatically gets contributed from your paycheck is a pre-tax contribution.

 If you have a Roth 401(k) instead, the contributions you make are considered Roth contributions.